MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/troubleshoot-replication.md

 1. Navigate to the **Global distribution** page.
 1. Select **Promote** and confirm the promotion.

-During the promotion process, the [global read-write connection string](./how-to-cluster-replica.md#use-connection-strings) is updated to point to the newly promoted replica cluster once it is open for write operations.
+During the promotion process, the [global read-write connection string](./how-to-cluster-replica.md#use-connection-strings) is updated to point to the newly promoted replica cluster once it's open for write operations.

-### Replica cluster is not needed anymore.
+### Replica cluster isn't needed anymore.
 How can I disable replication and delete replica cluster?
-You can delete replica cluster at any time.
-Deletion of the replica cluster doesn't impact the primary cluster or data stored or written to the primary cluster.
-If you need to delete both replica and primary clusters, you need to delete replica cluster first.
+You can delete a replica cluster at any time without impacting the primary cluster or the data stored and written to it.
+However, if you need to delete both the replica and primary clusters, ensure that the replica cluster is deleted first.

 To delete a replica cluster:
 1. Open the properties page of the replica cluster in the Azure portal.
-1. Select **Delete** in the toolbar on the **Overview** page.
+1. On the **Overview** page, select **Delete** in the toolbar .
-1. Read the warning and confirm deletion.
+1. Carefully read the warning message and confirm the deletion.

 ## Next steps
-If you've completed all the troubleshooting steps and haven't been able to discover a solution for your issue, open a [support request](https://azure.microsoft.com/support/create-ticket/).
+If you followed all the troubleshooting steps and still can't resolve your issue, you can open a [support request](https://azure.microsoft.com/support/create-ticket/) for further assistance.